Yes, Six Thinking Hats is the technique you’ve been looking for (but you didn’t know you needed.)

-Edward de Bono created an effective approach to improving your thinking by directing your attention.
-It’s called Six Thinking Hats.
+Edward de Bono created Six Thinking Hats to improving your thinking by directing your attention.

 - White Hat – the facts and figures